V-Squared/V-Squared.github.io/diy/parts/cpu.md

 ## How this Article solves the problem
 This Article is part of three community projects, all designed to simplify building DIY PCs

-- **ViCase:** Indiegogo Project.
-A DIY Mini and All-IN-One Computer Case System
 - **V²Configurator:** GitHub Project.
 The Configurator assists you when configuration your PC
 - **This Article Series:** In depth Know How.
 In case you want to tune Ready Made Configurations of the V² Configurator

 ## Is there an easier way
 Yes!
 Learning how to choose components for a DIY computer is time consuming.
 This is why we created a shortcut for you.
-Go to the V²Configurator and open the Wizard.
-Pick your Field of Application, say e.g. Photography and then pick the Main Use and the Configurator will custom build a complete computer for you, optimized for your Use Case and Performance class.
+Go to the V²Configurator and open the wizard.
+Pick your field of application,  e.g. Photography and then pick the main use and the configurator will custom build a complete computer for you, optimized for your use case and performance class.

 # How this Article works